analogdevicesinc/msdk/Examples/MAX78000/ImgCapture-Serial/pc_utility/README.md

 pip install -r requirements.txt
 ```

-To grab camera output run:  python grab_image.py <your_comport> <baudrate>
-default baudrate is 921600, if you would like to change it do not forget
-to update the board side too.

 ## Usage

-1. Ensure the latest CameraIF is flashed to the host MCU with `TFT_ENABLE` **un**-defined in `example_config.h`.
+1. Ensure the latest ImgCapture-Serial is flashed to the host MCU and running.

-2. Ensure the firmware is running, and that the LED on the host MCU is flashing.
-This is the firmware searching for the host.
+2. Verify that the LED on the host MCU is flashing.
+This is the signal that the firmware is searching for the host.

 3. Connect the Python console to the host MCU firmware using `console.py`.
 Ex: